codenostalgia/coupons-mgmt-repo/README.md

 - Implemented Unit Tests using JUnit for all the functions present in service layer of the application, which effectively ensure entire application is running as desired

-## Improvements Which Can Be Done in Implemented Cases:

-**`expiry_date as User TimeZone:`**
-- The DateTime display string  `expiry_date` provided in coupon response, should be as per the TimeZone of the user
-- Currently its hardcoded to return in `Asia/kolkata` Timezone

-**`BxGy Coupon Implementation Improvement:`**
-- The BxGy should be implemented in a way that, the total_discount using that coupon should be maximized
-- Currently it simply picks the `first n` matches of buy and get products, and doesn't have for logic for choosing `best n` matches among all possible matches

 ## Unimplemented Cases: